 Call center jobs are the point of contact for a business’s call center, usually specializing in customer support and customer success.
 They’re responsible for taking customer calls, calling out for product support, learning about the products, training, and cross-selling/up-selling.

-By working with Serenova, we can help ensure your call center agents are positioned to succeed with insightful analytics, global reach, and integrations at their fingertips.
+By working with Lifesize, we can help ensure your call center agents are positioned to succeed with insightful analytics, global reach, and integrations at their fingertips.

 Reach out today to see how we can work together and improve your customer service operations.